puneetkumar054/Space-Program/README.md

             OR
         ii.> download as zip by going on repository and extract the zip on system

-    2. Go into the directory by - Run: cd Space-Program.
+    2. Go into the directory by - Run: cd Space-Program 'OR' cd Space-Program-master.

     3.Install all the dependency by- Run: npm i